Launceston Rugby Club Mini Juniors

 All Head coaches must:

-❖ Complete Play it Safe eLearning course (www.englandrugby.com/headcase)
+- Complete Play it Safe eLearning course (englandrugby.com/headcase)

 It is expected that all assistant coaches will aspire to:

-❖ Have completed safeguarding and first aid training.
+- Have completed play it safe (headcase), safeguarding awareness and first aid training.

 In rugby union, coaches of young players should: